zkonduit/ezkl-docs/Tutorials/CryptoIdol/backend.md

 # Idol Backend Tutorial

+This is part 3 of our tutorial on building the [Cryptoidol](https://cryptoidol.tech) demo app.

 # Overview

 So you have trained the model and obtained the public key and verifier key.
 There’s a new problem: how are you going to serve the proofs to your users?